Everything you need for a successful Ceilidh or Barn dance

 Here at James Kerry Music, we take ceilidhs very seriously.
 We want you to have a great time.
 Whether you’re a barn dance newbie or an accomplished ceilidh dancer.
 It doesn’t matter whether your ceilidh is large or small, whether you want a 3-piece line up or a veritable ensemble: we make it happen.
 Size doesn’t matter!
 We’ve got everything you need for a ceilidh; from charismatic callers and a wide range of talented musicians, to sound and lighting equipment – even sound engineers.
 We take your ceilidh seriously, so you can kick back and have fun.

-At our core are two time-served ceilidh bands with over 12 years experience between them.
-Foot Down and Hilltop Ceilidh have been calling the steps and ringing the changes on the UK ceilidh scene long enough to earn a large following.
+James Kerry’s Hilltop Ceilidh Band have been calling the steps and ringing the changes on the UK ceilidh scene long enough to earn a large following.
 James Kerry Music builds on this core; drawing on events management experience and sound & lighting expertise to deliver a comprehensive barn dance package.
 The result is that everything from equipment installation and staging, to energetic performance and entertaining callers is provided for you.
 All you have to take care of is the dancing!

 - Reliable musicians who won’t leave you stranded